Focus Areas and Task Teams

 As a World Trails Network member you will be able to play an active role in shaping the projects we are engaged with in each of these focus areas:

-Each other year we host the World Trails Conference , the world’s first and only truly international gathering for trail professionals, advocates, managers and trail users.
-With representatives from over 35 countries spanning the Europe, the Americas, Asia, Africa and Oceania the conference has a broad international impact.
+Each other year we host the World Trails Conference , the world’s first truly international gathering for trail professionals, trail managers and trail users.
+With representatives from over 40 plus countries spanning Europe, the Americas, Asia, Africa and Oceania – the conference has a broad international impact.

 We play an important role in advocating for trails at various global events and conferences.